NaufalHD12/student-performance-predictor/README.md

 ### Linear Regression
 - **Objective**: Use a simple regression model as a baseline.
 - **Approach**:
+    - **Working Mechanism**: Linear Regression assumes a linear relationship between independent variables (features) and the dependent variable (target).
+It minimizes the sum of squared residuals (differences between observed and predicted values) to find the best-fit line.
     - Trained the LinearRegression model using sklearn.
     - Predicted on the training set and calculated the following metrics:
         - Mean Squared Error (MSE): Measures average squared error.